Wallenberg Syndrome 1

 A famous elderly, retired model presents to the E.R.
 She had no neurologic defecits prior to this morning, when she awoke to several new symptoms, the most concerning to her of which are changes in the way her face looks, as shown in the image above.

-History and physical exam reveal new onset of loss of pain and temperature sensation in the left face, nystagmus, vertical diplopia, dysphagia, nausea and vomiting, ataxia on the left, an illusion of titling of vision, loss of pain and temperature sensation in the right side of the body, hoarseness, lateropulsion to the left, anhidrosis in the left face, decreased elevation of the palate on the left, paresthesias on the left side of the face, and diminished gag reflex.
+History and physical exam reveal new onset of diminished gag reflex, an illusion of titling of vision, anhidrosis in the left face, dysphagia, hoarseness, loss of pain and temperature sensation in the left face, ataxia on the left, vertical diplopia, loss of gustation, nystagmus, loss of pain and temperature sensation in the right side of the body, decreased elevation of the palate on the left, nausea and vomiting, and decreased motion of the vocal cord on the left.

 Of the following choices, which ONE other finding would you MOST expect to see in this patient?